panva/jose/docs/types/interfaces/JWTHeaderParameters.md

 Support from the community to continue maintaining and improving this module is welcome.
 If you find the module useful, please consider supporting the project by [becoming a sponsor](https://github.com/sponsors/panva).

-Recognized Signed JWT Header Parameters, any other Header Members may also be present.
+Recognized signed JWT Header Parameters; additional members may also be present.

 ## Indexable